daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 - Site-to-Site VPN: VPN over public internet between on-premises DC and AWS
 - ClientVPN: OpenVPN connection from your computer into your VPC

+## VPC Peering

+VPC Peering is used to connect two VPCs privately using AWS network. **Must not have overlapping CIDR**.
+VPC Peering connection is **not transitive** (must be established for each VPC that needs to communicate with one another, does not inherit existing peerings).

+## AWS PrivateLink (VPC Endpoint Service)

+A technology that provides the most secure and scalable way to expose a service to other VPCs.
+Does not require VPC peering, internet gateway, NAT, route tables, etc. Allows 2 VPCs to connect that have **overlapping CIDR ranges**.

+- Third party VPC exposes an ENI (Elastic Network Interface)
+- Your VPC exposes a network load balancer
+- You establish a private link between both VPCs

+## VPC Endpoints

+Endpoints provide private access to AWS services within a VPC using a private network instead of the public network (www), powered by AWS PrivateLink.
+This gives you enhanced security and lower latency to access AWS services.

+There are two kinds of endpoints:

+- VPC Endpoint Gateway: S3 and DynamoDB
+- VPC Endpoint Interface: Rest of AWS services

 ## AWS Direct Connect